MicrosoftDocs/SupportArticles-docs/support/windows-server/active-directory/replication-error-1722-rpc-server-unavailable.md

 ### Verify DNS is working

-DNS lookup failures are the cause of a large number of 1722 RPC errors when it comes to replication.
+Domain Name System (DNS) lookup failures are the cause of a large number of 1722 RPC errors when it comes to replication.

 There are a few tools to use to help identify DNS errors: